UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/coding-style.md

 The offside rule comes into play when a definition, declaration, expression, or statement (which I'll call a construct) has to be split across multiple lines of code.
 Roughly speaking, it says that when you split a construct, later lines have to be indented with respect to the beginning of the construct.
-The may never be "outdented" to the left.
+They may never be "outdented" to the left.
 The rule is based on the start of the construct, not the start of the line.